 The New Americans Library Project is an initiative of the American Library Association (ALA) that seeks to explore ways to expand public library program services for new Americans.
-The work is supported with a grant from The JPB Foundation.

 The New Americans Library Project will convene a team of public librarians and partner organizations experienced in providing services to new Americans, such as literacy and civic engagement programming.

 Over the six-month project, ALA will explore existing library service models, opportunities and challenges, and recommend a national service agenda for public libraries.
 Through research, personal interviews and site visits to public libraries, the advisors will identify current gaps in service, conceive of professional development opportunities for library professionals, and start a national conversation in the profession about the future of library services for new Americans.

 The result will be an implementation plan for national distribution of best practices, to be informed and adapted by local libraries to best respond to community conditions and context.